 - Obtaining FDA exclusivities for client products

 As drug development continues to outpace the law, courts are constantly reviewing and revising earlier opinions on patentability and infringement and on issues of public policy.
-We help clients protect themselves against these legal uncertainties, through strategies that build on other legal safeguards, such as trade secret protection and contract protection.
+We help clients protect themselves against these legal uncertainties, through strategies that build on other legal safeguards, such as trade secrets and contract protection.
 By helping our clients incorporate these and other non-patent protection schemes into their portfolios, we assist them in ensuring that they achieve superior commercial success.
-The Pharmaceutical Practice Group is also experienced in the enforcement of pharmaceutical patents in U. S. District Court and at the International Trade Commission.
-Oblon’s Pharmaceutical Practice Group represents some of the largest international companies in the world, many of which are based in the United States, Japan or Europe.
+Oblon’s Pharmaceutical Practice Group represents some of the largest international companies in the world, many of which are based in the United States, Japan, or Europe.

 Recent IP developments in pharmaceuticals are followed on our Life Science blog to keep our clients up to date on decisions and news impacting pharmaceutical IP.